techstudycell/NodeMCU-Cadio-Home-Automation-System/README.md

 ## Install CADIO Firmware on ESP8266
 To make this project, first, you must install the Cadio Firmware on ESP8266.
-1.The CADIO dynamic firmware for ESP8266 NodeMCU is available to download from the Downloads Center.
+1. The CADIO dynamic firmware for ESP8266 NodeMCU is available to download from the Downloads Center.
-2.ESP8266 CADIO firmware consists of a single binary file located at the address 0x0.
+2. ESP8266 CADIO firmware consists of a single binary file located at the address 0x0.
-3.SPI flash mode is DIO.
+3. SPI flash mode is DIO.
-4.SPI flash speed is 40MHz.
+4. SPI flash speed is 40MHz.
-5.Make sure that the DoNotChgBin checkbox is activated.
+5. Make sure that the DoNotChgBin checkbox is activated.
-6.You should erase the current flash before start flashing the 7.firmware to avoid any issues.
+6. You should erase the current flash before start flashing the 7.firmware to avoid any issues.
-8.Now click on Start to install the Cadio Firmware.
+8. Now click on Start to install the Cadio Firmware.

 Now reset the ESP8266 NodeMCU and wait for 30 seconds.
 The inbuilt LEDs will start blinking which indicates it is in config mode.

 ## Configure the NodeMCU Using Cadio App
-1.Turn off mobile data and connect the "CADIO" hotspot created by the ESP8266.
+1. Turn off mobile data and connect the "CADIO" hotspot created by the ESP8266.
-2.Open the Cadio app, and click on the 3-dash icon.
+2. Open the Cadio app, and click on the 3-dash icon.
-3.Select Configuration.
+3. Select Configuration.
-4.Select Switches Mode: "PRESS" for the push button.
-For 5.latched switch select "NORMAL" 6.Select Relay Mode: "ACTIVE LOW".
+4. Select Switches Mode: "PRESS" for the push button.
+For 5.latched switch select "NORMAL"
+6. Select Relay Mode: "ACTIVE LOW".
 For active HIGH relay select "ACTIVE HIGH".

 ## Enter GPIO for Relays and WiFi Details
-1.Select the Switches wiring "PULLUP".
+1. Select the Switches wiring "PULLUP".
-2.Now enter the GPIO pins for Config button, Indicator LEDs and Devices as shown in the picture.
+2. Now enter the GPIO pins for Config button, Indicator LEDs and Devices as shown in the picture.
 Then click on the tick icon (in the top right corner).
-3.Click on YES to export the info file.
+3. Click on YES to export the info file.
-Select the WiFi Name and enter the WiFi Password.
+4. Select the WiFi Name and enter the WiFi Password.
 Also, enter a unique unit name and tap on the tick icon.
-4.Wait for some time the dashboard will appear automatically.
+5. Wait for some time the dashboard will appear automatically.

 Now we have to connect the ESP8266 NodeMCU to the circuit.
 Although you can make the circuit without using any PCB, but to make the circuit compact I have designed a PCB.